cloudbank-project/image-research-computing-tutorial/waterhackweek/README.md

 # Waterhackweek talk on building and using images

 ## Introduction

-On September 2, 2020, Cloudbank team members presented "images" for research computing to the annual Water Hackweek hosted by Christina Bandarogoda and others.
+On September 2, 2020, Cloudbank presented "images" for research computing at Water Hackweek, a learning event for the hydrological research community.
+This page contains some notes from that process.

-* Objective 1: De-Mystify cloud use in relation to Jupyter notebooks (largely done)
+* Objective: De-Mystify cloud use in relation to Jupyter notebooks
-* Objective 2: Demonstrate "unpacking / building / running" a Python environment with respect to specific code and data (not done)
+* Objective: Demonstrate "unpacking / building / running" a Python environment with respect to specific code and data

-* The target repository is https://github.com/ChristinaB/dhsvm-opt: Build a working environment from `requirements.txt` or `environment.yml`
+* The source repository is https://github.com/ChristinaB/dhsvm-opt: Build a working environment from `requirements.txt` or `environment.yml`
 * Data is on a public repository (separate from above)
 * Which cloud platform can I use to run another version of this experiment? (any)
 * Interactive example notebook: How to get from a repo to the Amazon cloud? (stay tuned)
 * How do I configure and run this workflow on the public  cloud without a JupyterHub community service? (ditto)
-  * What are the costs and benefits of building a custom kernel on a community jupyterhub vs an individual server in the cloud with access to Jupyter Notebooks and terminals? (horsepower)
+* What are costs / benefits of building a custom kernel on a community Jupyterhub vs one-off Jupyter notebook servers on the cloud? (horsepower)

 ## Executive Summary in two parts